Schedule a Consultation

 Ambiguous Will Language

-A poorly written will can open the door to interpretation disputes.
-If it is unclear who gets what or how certain provisions should be carried out, beneficiaries may turn to the court to sort it out.
+A poorly written will can lead to interpretation disputes.
+Beneficiaries may turn to the court to resolve the issue if it is unclear who gets what or how specific provisions should be carried out.
 This is why estate documents should always be drafted with precise language.

 Claims of Undue Influence